Zymoblot

-Zymoblot is the fastest available microtechnique to detect gene expression or enzyme activity in any biological specimen.
+Zymoblot is a microtechnique used to detect gene expression or enzyme activity in a biological specimen.
 The technique was invented by Professor Elsayed Elsayed Wagih in collaboration with Professor Jacqueline Fletcher of the Department of Plant Pathology, Noble Research Centre, Oklahoma State University, US in 1993.

 Background

 Physiological phenomena whether at the cellular or molecular level in living organisms are driven either directly or indirectly by enzyme reactions.
 The assay of enzyme activities in living organisms is therefore one of the most commonly performed activities in modern physiology laboratories.
 Numerous methods of enzyme assays are available to quantitatively follow enzyme reactions.
 These methods which have been grouped in six categories, namely, spectrophotometric, fluorescence, nanometric, electrode, polarimetric, radiobiochemical are with no drawbacks.
 Recently, a new qualitative or rather semi quantitative micro-technique, first described by Wagih and Fletcher (1993), and termed 'zymoblot' has been introduced to detect enzyme activities in spiroplasmas and bacteria and many other biological systems.
 Later, the technique was made quantitative by densitometry and successfully used to monitor peroxidase activity in virus infected plants.